scalyr/scalyr-fluentd/README.md

 This can be done by specifying tags such as scalyr.apache, scalyr.maillog etc and matching on scalyr.\*

-Fluentd tag names will be used for Scalyr thread names.
+Fluentd tag names will be used for the logfile name in Scalyr.

 Configuration
 -------------